OBOAcademy/obook/docs/howto/odk-setup.md

 That file is usually called `run.sh` or `run.bat` and can be found in your ontology repo in the `src/ontology` directory and can be used in the exact same way.

+<a id="memory"></a>

 ## Problems with memory (important)

 One of the most frequent problems with running the ODK for the first time is failure because of lack of memory.
+There are two potential causes for out-of-memory errors:

+1. The application (for example, the ODK release run) needs more memory than assigned to `JAVA` _inside the ODK docker container_.
+This memory is set as part of the ODK wrapper files, i.e. `src/ontology/run.bat` or `src/ontology/run.sh`, usually with `ODK_JAVA_OPTS`.
+2. The application needs more memory than is assigned to your docker installation.
+On most systems (apart from a handful fo Windows ones based on WSL), you have to set docker memory in the docker preferences.
+That happens here is that the Java memory above may be set to something like 10GB, while the maximum docker memory is set to 8GB.
+If the application needs, say, 9GB to run, you have assigned enough Java memory, but docker does not permit more than 8 to be used.

-This can look like a Java OutOfMemory exception, but more often than not it will appear as something like an `Error 137`.
+Out-of-memory errors can take many forms, like a Java OutOfMemory exception, but more often than not it will appear as something like an `Error 137`.

+### Solving memory issues

 There are two places you need to consider to set your memory:

 1. Your ODK wrapper script (see above), i.e. odk.bat, odk.sh or src/ontology/run.sh (or run.bat) file.
 You can set the memory in there by adding
 `robot_java_args: '-Xmx8G'` to your src/ontology/cl-odk.yaml file, see for example [here](https://github.com/INCATools/ontology-development-kit/blob/0e0aef2b26b8db05f5e78b7c38f807d04312d06a/configs/uberon-odk.yaml#L36).